|Website:||website containing additional information|

 - taking at least 4 out of 5 tests (the best four of the five are considered in grading)

-- project deliverables (BI strategy, final report, ETL with analytics and dashboard, presentation, discussion and individual contribution)
+- project deliverables (BI strategy, final report, ETL with analytics and dashboard, participation in presentation, discussion, participation in peer review, and individual contribution)

 - and, in preparation for the above, it is highly recommended to prepare the (mostly) weekly exercises (but they are not mandatory).